I think most people overthink cooking a brisket. It’s earned a reputation as the ultimate barbecue challenge.

 Once the entire brisket is probing without resistance all over, I’ll wrap it tightly in foil, then in a few old towels, and place it into a cooler to hold for two hours.

-This is a very important step, so make sure you start your brisket earlier enough so you’ll have time to rest.
+This is a very important step, so make sure you start early enough so you’ll have time to rest your brisket.
 You should be able to store a briskest safely like this for several hours, just make sure you understand the food safety science behind this method.

 This is a great time to get the rest of your sides ready.

 Once the two hours are up, I’ll slice the brisket and enjoy one of the best meats you can smoke.

 Brisket goes great with traditional sides like smoked mac and cheese or cornbread.